pic

 The upcoming sections will be entirely devoted to vector mutation.
 However, to properly cover this subject, we first need to introduce some preliminary concepts, including:

-• the distinction between assignments and mutations
+• the distinction between assignment and mutation

 • methods for initializing arrays to eventually mutate them